drmaize/ThermoAlign/README.md

 > &#62;chromosome:AGPv3:13:1:7261561:1

-Using your desired reference genome with TA_1.0.0_d
+Inputting prior variant info for TA_1.0.0_d
 ================================================
 ###  _Input variant vcf file_
-A vcf file (v4.0 or v4.1) based on the same coordinate system of the reference genome sequence may be optionally used for polymorphism-aware primer design
+A vcf file (v4.0 or v4.1) based on the same coordinate system of the reference genome sequence may be optionally used for polymorphism-aware primer design.
+This will result in the exclusion of candidate primers that co-localize with variant sites.

-The variant vcf files for each chromosome needs to be separated into separate files and named as follows: chr1.vcf, chr2.vcf etc
+The variant vcf files for each chromosome needs to be separated into separate files and named as follows: chr1.vcf, chr2.vcf, etc.

 Running on a cluster with qsub